telerik/maui-docs/controls/conversationalUI/commands.md

 ---
 title: Commands
 page_title: .NET MAUI Conversational UI Documentation - Commands
-description: Learn how to use the exposed commands of the Telerik UI for .NET MAUI Conversational UI
+description: Learn how to use the exposed commands of the Telerik UI for .NET MAUI Chat
 position: 7
 slug: chat-commands
 ---

-# .NET MAUI RadChat Commands
+# .NET MAUI Chat Commands

 Telerik UI for .NET MAUI RadChat allows you to attach commands that will be executed when certain actions such as SendMessage occur.